Kamari Doyle

-Kamari Olivier Newby Doyle (born 1 August 2005) is an English professional footballer who plays as a central or attacking midfielder for club Reading, on loan from the academy of club Brighton & Hove Albion.
+Kamari Olivier Newby Doyle (born 1 August 2005) is an English professional footballer who plays as a central or attacking midfielder for club Leicester City, on loan from club Brighton & Hove Albion.

 Early life

 Doyle was born to an English mother and a Jamaican father.
 Doyle trained with Southampton staff in Bath, Somerset from the age of seven.
 He would later travel down from Bristol with his grandfather to attend Southampton academy sessions.

 Career

 Southampton

 Doyle played as a sixteen year-old for Southampton in the EFL Trophy away against Charlton Athletic on 5 October 2021.
 During the season Doyle signed a pre-contract agreement that his first professional contract with Southampton that would come into effect upon his seventeenth birthday.
 Doyle and Southampton won the Under-18 Premier League South in 2021–22.

 During the 2022–23 season, Doyle played as Saints B won the Premier League 2 Division 2, it was the second consecutive youth league win for Doyle.
 He also featured prominently as the Southampton under-18 team reached the semi-finals of the 2022–23 FA Youth Cup.

 On the penultimate week of the season he was one of three academy players promoted to train with the first team squad for the Premier League clash against Brighton & Hove Albion on 21 May 2023.
 Doyle was subsequently named in the match day squad and appeared in the second half as a substitute for his senior professional debut.